Free off-peak travel for SuperGold Card holders

-Free off-peak travel for SuperGold Cardholders in Christchurch and Timaru from October 1, 2008.
+Free off-peak travel for SuperGold Card holders from 1 October

-Thousands of older people will be eligible for free travel at off-peak times on public transport services in Christchurch and Timaru from next week.
+More than 40,000 older people in the Bay of Plenty will be eligible for free travel on off-peak public transport services from next week.

-Environment Canterbury (ECan) and other councils around the country are being funded to provide SuperGold Cardholders with free off-peak travel on scheduled public transport services from Wednesday, October 1.
+Environment Bay of Plenty is being funded to provide SuperGold Card holders with free off-peak travel on scheduled public transport services from Wednesday 1 October 2008.

-The SuperGold Card is available to all eligible New Zealanders aged 65 years or over and those under this age who receive New Zealand Superannuation or the Veterans Pension.
+The SuperGold Card is available to all eligible New Zealanders aged 65 years old or older and those under this age who receive the New Zealand Superannuation or the Veterans Pension.
 The card was launched in August 2007, providing access to business discounts, government and local authority services, entitlements and concessions.

 The New Zealand Household Travel Survey shows most people aged 65 and over do most of their public transport travel during off-peak hours, making an estimated eight million trips per year on buses and trains.

 The Ministry of Social Development (MSD) is the lead government agency for this project, with support from the Ministry of Transport (MoT) and the New Zealand Transport Agency (NZTA).
 Regional and district councils and the Auckland Regional Transport Authority (ARTA) are responsible for delivering the services in their respective regions.
 NZTA is allocating funding for the services and working with these organisations to ensure the consistent delivery of services.
 Councils and ARTA are supporting this initiative and most will be ready to roll it out on 1 October 2008.

 Questions and Answers

 concessions will be available to SuperGold Card holders?

 Card holders will be entitled to free off-peak public transport services within a region.